-David Fahrenthold became a household name because of his deep dives into the Trump Organization’s charity.
-He unearthed a treasure trove of scoops which indicated that the Trump Organization may be skirting the law.
-The state of New York launched an investigation based on Fahrenthold’s reporting, and today, its attorney general filed a lawsuit against the Trump Organization.
+David Fahrenthold became a household name because of his deep dives into the Trump Organization’s charity, the Trump Foundation.
+He unearthed a treasure trove of scoops which indicated that the Trump Foundation may be skirting the law.
+The state of New York launched an investigation based on Fahrenthold’s reporting, and today, its attorney general filed a lawsuit against the Trump Foundation.
 Per The Washington Post:

 The New York attorney general on Thursday filed suit against President Trump and his three eldest children alleging “persistently illegal conduct” at the president’s personal charity, saying Trump repeatedly misused the nonprofit — to pay off his businesses’ creditors, to decorate one of his golf clubs and to stage a multimillion dollar giveaway at his 2016 campaign events.

 In the suit, filed Thursday morning, attorney general Barbara Underwood asked a state judge to dissolve the Donald J. Trump Foundation.
 She asked that its remaining $1 million in assets be distributed to other charities and that Trump be forced to pay at least $2.8 million in restitution and penalties.

 Underwood also asks that Trump be banned from leading any other New York nonprofit for 10 years — seeking to apply a penalty usually reserved for the operators of small-time charity frauds to the president of the United States.